mjameeel/delhi_ir_quality_analysis/README.md

 ## CONCLUSION

 The analysis of Air quality index (AQI) is crucial in environmental data science that involves monitoring and analyzing air quality in a specific location.
 The aim is to provide a numerical value that represent the overall air quality.
-This is essential for public health and environmental management
+This is essential for achieving the United Nations Sustainable Development Goals.

+The Air Quality Index (AQI) is closely related to several of the United Nations Sustainable Development Goals (SDGs), particularly those focused on health, clean energy, and sustainable cities.
+Here's a breakdown of the connections:

+**SDG 3: Good Health and Well-being:**

+* **Direct impact:** Poor air quality is a major risk factor for respiratory and cardiovascular diseases, leading to millions of premature deaths globally each year.
+The AQI provides a clear and accessible measure of air pollution levels, allowing individuals and policymakers to take steps to protect health.

+**SDG 7: Affordable and Clean Energy:**

+* **Source of pollution:** Many sources of air pollution are linked to energy production and use, such as coal-fired power plants, vehicle emissions, and household cooking with polluting fuels.
+Transitioning to cleaner energy sources like renewables and promoting energy efficiency can significantly improve air quality.

+**SDG 11: Sustainable Cities and Communities:**

+* **Urban air pollution:** Cities are often hotspots for air pollution due to concentrated traffic, industrial activity, and energy use.
+The AQI is crucial for monitoring air quality in cities and implementing effective policies to reduce pollution and create healthier urban environments.

+**Other relevant SDGs:**

+* **SDG 13: Climate Action:** Air pollution is closely linked to climate change, as many of the same pollutants contribute to both issues.
+Improving air quality can also help mitigate climate change and its associated impacts.
+* **SDG 15: Life on Land:** Air pollution can harm ecosystems and biodiversity, affecting plants, animals, and microorganisms.
+Protecting air quality is essential for maintaining healthy ecosystems.

+The AQI plays a vital role in tracking progress towards these SDGs by providing a quantifiable measure of air quality and highlighting the need for action.
+By monitoring and improving air quality, we can create a healthier and more sustainable future for all.